marcw/marc.weistroff.net/source/_posts/2014-08-23-in-the-last-24-months.markdown

 expertise in this world right now?
 Of course, there's more to that: I wanted to create something from my hands and my brain.
 This is something incredibly hard to do when you're in an office for 5 days a week and that you also happen to like to enjoy your evenings and your weekends.
-Freelancing is giving me the possibility to balance my workload between my clients and my projects.
+Freelancing gives me the possibility to balance my workload between my clients and my projects.
 With freelancing, I can confront my classic gen-x/gen-y developer bullshit to the real world.
 And I can't really tell you how good it is.
 In times where offices